giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v13.1.1.md

 date: '2021-04-06T09:45:50+00:00'
 description: Release notes for AWS workload cluster release v13.1.1, published on 06 April 2021, 09:45
-title: workload cluster release v13.1.1 for AWS
+title: Workload cluster release v13.1.1 for AWS
 ---

 This release provides a bug fix for the external-dns-app.